jxxcarlson/blockParser/docs/PARSER.md

 3. Parse the text  XW.
 Let S be the corresponding ast.
-   Attach S to T as the least  node greater than the root of S in the given partial order.
+   Attach S to T as the least  node greater than the root of S in the given partial order to obtain a tree T'.
+   The result is a valid parsetree.

 <img src="parse2.jpg" alt="drawing" width="300" />

-Tree surgery:
+The diagram below explains what was just said:

 <img src="parse3.jpg" alt="drawing" width="450" />